kcaisley/frida/readme.md

 This project pursues the possibility of a single-reticle array larger than 1 Mpixel with a continuous frame-rate surpassing 100,000 fps.
 For the conjunction of these two specifications to be met, one must have a compact and power efficient bank of column-parallel data converters, which at 10-12 bit resolution churn out data at a rate in excess of 1000 Gbps.
 To fit within the constraints of a chip bottom, the converter fabric must respect a restricted metric of 1 W/cm^2 while exceeding a 5 ksps/µm^2 sampling rate density.
 Successive-approximation ADCs are identified as the optimal choice, and various topologies and techniques will be analyzed to meet our goals.

-Research question: How do we best allocate the quantity and weighting of SA bit positions, in order to yeild the highest resolution (in ENOB) for a given power, area, and power budget, and with a given amount of power supply noise?
+This project focuses on how one can best allocate the quantity and weighting of SA bit positions, in order to yeild the highest resolution (in ENOB) for a given power, area, and power budget, and with a given amount of power supply noise.

-## Block diagram of example system

 ![](docs/caeleste2/arch.svg)